Start a Business in Switzerland

 Startup Ecosystem: Funding, Accelerators and Coworking in Switzerland

 Switzerland's startup ecosystem is growing, with numerous funding opportunities and support networks.
 Venture capital firms like Swisscom Ventures and Redalpine Venture Partners are active in the market.
-Zurich and Lausanne are known for their lively startup scenes, offering accelerators like Kickstart Accelerator and Mass Challenge Switzerland.
+Zurich and Lausanne are known for their vibrant startup scenes, offering accelerators like Kickstart Accelerator and Mass Challenge Switzerland.

 Coworking spaces are abundant, with Impact Hub in Zurich and Geneva providing collaborative environments for entrepreneurs.
 Basel's coworking spaces cater to the biotech and life sciences sectors, reflecting the city's industry focus.